Aboriginal Procurement Policy

 - an increase in direct spend with Aboriginal businesses

-- an increase in FTE employment opportunities for Aboriginal people on NSW Government contracts.
+- an increase in FTE employment opportunities for Aboriginal and Torres Strait Islander peoples on NSW Government contracts.

 3. Applying the APP – NSW Government agencies